top of page

 The Book GIFT ...

-scales, such as the influential tetrachord, to the philosophical insights
+From the establishment of musical scales, such as the influential tetrachord, to the philosophical insights of ancient Greek thinkers,

-of ancient Greek thinkers, music has transcended mere entertainment.
+music has transcended mere entertainment.

 Greek and Roman mythology has been sublimated and reinterpreted

-by many artists as the flower of the muses and has been studied and
+by many artists as the flower of the muses.

-developed as a practical technology in the holistic arts and humanities,
+This rich tradition has been studied and developed into practical methodologies in the holistic arts and humanities, leaving behind

 During the ancient Greek era, hymns dedicated to Apollo, the god of music, prophecy, and healing, were engraved on the walls of the Delphic Temple.
-These hymns served as a testament to the significance of music within Greek culture.
-Remarkably, some of the oldest well-preserved musical notations can be found in the form of the 'Seikilos Epitaph.'

-This epitaph consists of characters and symbols that represent sheet music, providing valuable insight into the musical traditions of that time.
+Remarkably, some of the oldest well-preserved musical notations can be found in the ‘Seikilos Epitaph,’ an epitaph featuring characters and symbols that represent sheet music, providing valuable insights into the musical traditions of that time.

 The invention of the solmization system by Guido of Arezzo, known as solfège, was a significant contribution to the evolution of music theory.
+By applying solfège to sacred chants written in Latin, the understanding of musical notation and music theory deepened.

 In my book, "Gift," I delve into the vibrations of my mind inspired by art and historical relics I encountered long ago.
 It draws upon one of the theoretical classes I taught in college, which focused on the structural characteristics in various disciplines like architecture, painting, history, and philosophy, all of which have partial connections to music.